OpenTermsArchive/contrib-versions/Att/Privacy Policy.md

     ' + '

     We use aggregate information to create External Marketing &.
 Analytics Reports that we may sell to other companies for their own marketing, advertising or other similar uses.

     ' + '

-    These reports may be a combination of information from wireless and Wi-Fi locations, U-verse, website browsing and mobile application usage and other information we have about you and other customers.
+    These reports may be a combination of information from wireless and Wi-Fi locations, TV Viewing, calling and texting records, website browsing and mobile application usage and other information we have about you and other customers.
 You have a choice about whether your anonymous information is included in the reports that we sell or provide to other companies.

     ' + '

     Some examples of External Marketing &.
 Analytics Reports include:

     ' + '
     ' + '*   Reports for retail businesses that show the number of wireless devices in or near their store locations by time of day and day of the week, together with demographic characteristics or other information about the users (such as device type, age or gender) in those groups.

-    ' + '*   Reports that combine anonymous U-verse TV viewing behaviors with other aggregate information we may have about our subscribers to create reports that would help a TV network better understand the audiences that are viewing their programs, those that are not, how frequently they watch, when they watch and other similar information. and
+    ' + '*   Reports that combine anonymous TV Viewing behaviors with other aggregate information we may have about our subscribers to create reports that would help a TV network better understand the audiences that are viewing their programs, those that are not, how frequently they watch, when they watch and other similar information; and

     ' + '*   Reports for device manufacturers that combine information such as device type, make and model with demographic and regional location information to reflect the popularity of particular device types with various customer segments.

 ' + '2.
 Do you provide companies with individual anonymous data as part of your External Marketing &.
 Analytics Program?

     ' + '

     Yes.
-For example, we might share anonymous U-verse TV viewing information with media research companies that combine this data with other information to provide audience analysis services about what shows certain audience segments are watching.
+For example, we might share anonymous TV Viewing Information with media research companies that combine this data with other information to provide audience analysis services about what shows certain audience segments are watching.
 When we provide individual anonymous information to businesses, we require that they only use it to compile aggregate reports, and for no other purpose.
 We also require businesses to agree they will not attempt to identify any person using this information, and that they will handle it in a secure manner, consistent with this Policy.

 ' + '3.
 Do you use my anonymous information in other types of external reports?

     ' + '

     Yes, we may use your anonymous information to provide Metrics Reports to our business customers and service suppliers.
 These reports are considered part of the underlying service and we do not sell them to other customers or suppliers.